Yuelioi/rollup-plugin-jsxbin2/README.md

 # rollup-plugin-jsxbin2

-Plugin for rollup with covert jsx file to jsxbin(new)
+Plugin for rollup with covert jsx file to jsxbin(es support)

 ## Installation